paradiselabs-ai/WebSplat/claudeDev_docs/currentTask.md

 - Implement collaborative features
 - Prepare for deployment on Google Cloud

-Remember: The goal is a working demo that showcases the core functionality and potential of the system.
-Prioritize integration and basic functionality of new views while preserving all existing work.

 ## Final Checklist Before Demo
 1. [ ] Verify all backend endpoints are functioning correctly
 2. [ ] Ensure frontend is successfully communicating with the backend